 Translation test pieces may seem to be a simple concept on the surface, but they can be a surprisingly complex subject.
 There are both pros and cons to translation test pieces, which can make it difficult for companies looking to use them as a means of assessing the quality of a Language Service Provider (LSP).

 A translation test piece is a brief, trial translation that businesses tend to use to gauge the level of service provided by a translation company.
-By assigning a test translation, your business can assess the linguistic skill of a given translation company in theory.
-These test translations are usually around two or three pages long.
+By assigning a test translation, your business can assess the linguistic skill of a given translation company in theory and translate brand names for international success.
+Test translations are usually around two or three pages long.

-Translation test pieces are also a great opportunity for potential clients to begin building a relationship with a translation agency.
+Translation test pieces are also a great opportunity for potential clients to begin building a relationship with translation providers.
 An LSP that is attentive and responsive at this stage, taking account of a potential client’s particular requirements and deadlines, will set the scene for a positive relationship moving forward.

 The test process also allows you to assess the LSP’s understanding of your requirements and the industry you operate in.
 Many sector specific translations have particular requirements, as they have to comply with legislation.
 Food packaging translation is an excellent example of this.
 If a translation company is struggling with an understanding of the relevant industry during the test piece phase, your business can quickly rule it out as a preferred partner.